CostaBru/BBSort/README.md

 </details>

-# Min max heap advantage
+# Min\max data structures advantage

 As the main requirement, we have to calculate min\max value of each input bucket to scale each value to its result bucket.
 We can use the min max heap as the bucket container data structure.
 It is known that it takes O ``N`` to build it.